-The Company has in place a 'variable remuneration scheme' whereby the employees of the Sales Department may receive variable remuneration in addition to their monthly fixed salary.
 The variable remuneration is a performance-based remuneration which motivates, and rewards staff members based on their results in relation with the targets set at the beginning of the year.
 This kind of remuneration is not guaranteed, and the BoD has determined a maximum percentage of variable remuneration relative to the fixed remuneration in order to ensure a compliant ratio between these two kinds of remuneration.
-Although, the maximum limit on variable remuneration set at 100% of fixed salary, the limit could be set at 200% upon shareholders' approval.
-Moreover, all Company employees, except the members of the Board of Directors may be eligible for the annual (one-off) bonus remuneration.